TAU-CGL/Full-Cycle-Assembly-Operation/README.md

 (known to be considerably more complicated to assemble than the celebrated alpha puzzle).
 Full video clips of all the assembly demonstrations together with our open source software are available at: https://github.com/TAU-CGL/Full-Cycle-Assembly-Operation

+## Results

+Results and demonstrations are available under the `video_clips` directory.

 ## Setup